Laravel Sanctum API Routes: Protect Endpoints Step by Step

 Conclusion

 Laravel Sanctum is a powerful and easy-to-use package that provides a robust system for API token authentication.
-By utilizing Sanctum, you can ensure that your API endpoints are protected and accessible only to authenticated users with valid tokens.
-Sanctum's ability to assign specific permissions to tokens also allows you to build a secure and controlled API for your application.
+By using Sanctum, you make sure that your API endpoints are protected and accessible only to authenticated users with valid tokens.
+Sanctum’s ability to assign specific permissions to tokens also allows you to build a secure and controlled API for your application.

 Upcoming Articles in the Series